Luxury hotel brand Conrad just made its west coast debut in Los Angeles, with a sustainable location inside a Frank Gehry-designed building.

 “It is true that we find there a lot of buildings being built with sustainability in mind, but they’re not nice to be in,” he said in an interview on PBS in 2010.
 “There has to be some sense of value, so an environmentally friendly building also has to be user friendly.”

-Sustainability initiatives for the Los Angeles location have not been announced yet, but as part of the 176,000 square-foot Grand LA, the Conrad is in a sustainable location already.
+Last October, The Conrad said it was working toward LEED certification for the Los Angeles location.
+The sustainability initiatives for the Los Angeles location have not been announced yet, but as part of the 176,000 square-foot Grand LA, the Conrad is in a sustainable location already.
 It’s compliant with Cal Gree, Title 24, and LEED Gold certifications.
 The Grand’s commitment to sustainability includes transit-oriented development; outdoor water reduction; optimal energy performance; and more than 75 EV charging stations.

 “We value social and environmental development that will benefit our residents, tenants, guests, and the DTLA community at large,” The Grand LA explains on its website.